Skip to content

 Eat Well

-Having a good diet is likely to help our mental health and wellbeing.
+Having a good diet can help our mental health and wellbeing.
 This includes eating lots of fruits, vegetables, nuts and seeds, a moderate amount of poultry, eggs and dairy and occasional red meat.
 A healthy diet has been associated with a lower risk of depression.
 Unfortunately, the relationship between diet and mental health is not simple as some physical health conditions that are linked to a poor diet (such as diabetes and obesity) are associated with worse mental health.
 When our mood is low, we are experiencing stress, or are low on sleep, we might also turn to “comfort foods”.
+For more information, please visit Buckinghamshire Health and Wellbeing Pages: Healthy Eating Support

 Support to be a healthier weight is available to everyone who lives in Buckinghamshire via the Be Healthy Bucks free health and wellbeing service.